lukas-valenta-tul/bparser-docs/concepts/README.md

 Parser class **requires** one variable of name "\_result\_".
 This is where the computed values will be saved.
 Processor will throw an exception if the "\_result\_" variable was not set or its shape does not match the result shape of the input expression.

-`Parser.parse` takes the input expression and creates the Abstract Syntax Tree (AST) and sets 3 mathematical constants TODO: which.
+`Parser.parse` takes the input expression and creates the Abstract Syntax Tree (AST) and sets 3 constants, *e*, pi and epsilon, which is the machine epsilon of `double`.
-It will throw an exception if the input expression doesn't follow the syntax or is using unknown (syntactic) symbols.
+It will throw an exception if the input expression doesn't follow the expression syntax or is using unknown (syntactic) symbols.

-After parsing, the `free_symbols` and `symbols` methods may be used to get all the symbols(variables) which are (not)used in the parsed expression.
+After parsing, the `free_symbols` and `symbols` methods may be used to get all the symbols (variables) which are (not)used in the parsed expression.

 ## Compile